sjelin/FluidJS/README.md

 list are supported, `"text"` is used.
-By default, this property is an array containing just the `type-name`.  if `validate`, `format` and/or `formatChars` object, then that object will be used to select a validator/ formater/format character set based on which type attribute is actually used.
+By default, this property is an array containing just the `type-name`.  if `validate`, `format` and/or `formatChars` object, then that object will be used to select a validator/ formatter/format character set based on which type attribute is actually used.

 `validate` is used to check if an input is valid.
 If it is a regex, then the input much match that regex.
 If it is a function, then that input, when passed into the function, must cause the function to return a truthy value.
-By default, this propert is `function() {return true;}`
+By default, this property is `function() {return true;}`

 `format` is used to format an input so that it will be displayed in a better format.  `formatChars` is used to determine which characters are just being